Gagan-Chaudhary/Quick-Notes/GitCommands.md

-Here’s a **comprehensive and concise `GitCommands.md`** file that combines all the essential Git commands and workflows:

----

 # Git Commands Guide

 This guide provides a comprehensive list of Git commands, from initializing a repository to collaboration and deployment.
 It includes both basic and advanced workflows for managing and pushing your code to GitHub.